flosell/iam-policy-json-to-terraform/README.md

-tools                          Install additional required tooling tools-main                     Install additional required tooling for the main version tools-web                      Install additional required tooling for the web version web-deploy                     Deploy the web version to GitHub pages
+tools                          Install additional required tooling tools-main                     Install additional required tooling for the main version tools-web                      Install additional required tooling for the web version web-build                      Build the web version web-deploy                     Deploy the web version to GitHub pages web-e2e                        Run end to end tests for web version (requires web-build) web-serve                      Serve the web version on a local development server
 ```